AcunatomyConditionsLow Back Pain

 Resets the pain signal and reduces inflammation

-Targets the nervous system pathways that keep low back pain returning.
-Reduces inflammation.
-Restores blood flow.
-Calms the tension that keeps your low back braced.
+Calms the nervous system pathways that keep low back pain returning.
+Reduces inflammation and restores normal blood flow.

 Dry Needling